Understanding Aidge Intermediate Representation (IR)#

 print(gen_op.attr)

-The Operator also hold a reference to the Inputs/Outputs tensors.
+The Operator also holds a reference to the Inputs/Outputs tensors.
 Which one can get using get_output() function:

 Node#

-It is the Node that carry the topological information of the graph.
-Each node maintains references to its outgoing and incoming edges, which connect it to their children and parents nodes, respectively.
-These connections represent the data flowing between nodes.
-The term data is deliberately broad as it can be specialized into different types, such as tensors, sparse tensors or spikes.
+The Node carries the topological information of the graph.
+Each node maintains references to its outgoing and incoming edges, which connect it to its child and parent nodes, respectively.
+These connections represent the flow of data between nodes.
+The term “data” is deliberately broad, as it can be specialized into different types, such as tensors, sparse tensors, or spikes.

-A Node must possess an Operator, one can create a Node using:
+A Node must contain an Operator.
+One can create a node using the following:

 leaky_relu_node = aidge_core.Node(leaky_relu_operator)